A high school teacher claims she was no longer offered work after ‘coming out’ as transgender.

-The head teacher told her “it might be a problem” and that “The kids can be nasty”.
+The head teacher told Harris “it might be a problem” and that the “kids can be nasty”.

 Following those comments, there were no more offers of work.

 “I don’t have a problem with what the school did at all.
 You have to think of the children.”

 Trans discrimination is unlawful

 “Particularly as a person transitions from one gender to another in an open way.

 “If Charlene becomes Dave, then from that point forward, he’s Dave – it’s not hard.”

 Study finds trans discrimination still common